Estimates of Dirichlet heat kernel for symmetric Markov processes: Abstract

 \section{Abstract}

 We consider a large class of symmetric pure jump Markov processes dominated by isotropic unimodal L\'evy processes with weak scaling conditions.
-We first establish sharp two-sided heat kernel estimates for these processes in $C^{1,\rho}$ open sets, $\rho\in (\overline{\alpha}/2, 1]$ where $\overline{\alpha}$ is the upper scaling parameter in the weak scaling conditions.
-As a corollary of our main result, we obtain a sharp two-sided Green function estimates and a scale invariant boundary Harnack inequality with explicit decay rates in $C^{1,\rho}$ open sets.
+First, we establish sharp two-sided heat kernel estimates for these processes in $C^{1,1}$ open sets.
+As corollaries of our main results, we obtain sharp two-sided Green function estimates and a scale invariant boundary Harnack inequality with explicit decay rates in $C^{1,1}$ open sets.